 The fleas that you commonly find around your home are usually Cat Fleas (Ctenocephalides felis), and are small (averages 2mm in size) wingless insects, with flattened and red-brown, with backwardly directed spines and legs designed for jumping.
 They are distributed globally and established throughout the UK.
+Certain regions like the North West suffer more than others which explains the large demand for fleas control in Liverpool and the surrounding areas.

 Mainly active in communal rooms where pets sleep and where there is most activity.
 Fleas are generally found to be living on pets, in carpets, pet bedding and upholstered furniture.